EJP-ORION/OH-Surveillance-Codex/docs/6-summary-outlook.rst

 2. Plan, execute or improve joint surveillance efforts that consider the OH needs right from the beginning.

-To support such practical steps the OHS Codex has been designed sich, that it can act as a resource itself, i.e. it provides a collection of methods, tools and resources that could be used or customized by interested institutions.
+To support such practical steps the OHS Codex has been designed in such a way, that it can act as a resource itself, i.e. it provides a collection of methods, tools and resources that could be used or customized by interested institutions.
 Compared to the guidance available in the Tripartite Guide the OHS Codex focus on the needs of national European institutions.
 It has also been designed as a living document, so that it can be updated continuously.
 The OHS Codex framework specifically takes into account that implementation of improvements into established surveillance routines is an extraordinary challenge.
 For that reason the OHS Codex acts as an “umbrella” for solutions supporting better surveillance data integration and interpretation in the future (and it is generic enough to include solutions from other EJP Integrative Action projects as well).